Film Photography News — September 2020 Recap

 Bill Manning, Christian K. Lee, Elisa Caporaletti, Kitja, Lorenzo Stolfi, Martin Beech, merimies, M. Fohl, norayr, Niño Expectante a la espalda de nadie, Paul G., Paulo Monteiro, and Sona Manukyan.

-This is a non-technical issue that features lots of images and a few short stories, spread over 50 pages in black and white.
+This is a non-technical issue that features lots of images and a few short stories, spread over 50 pages in black-and-white.

 I print and bind each copy at home on sustainably-sourced 32lb 8½x11” paper inside of an even thicker cover fibre.
 The pages are stapled together 3x for maximum durability and wrapped in hand-sliced black textured cardstock around the spine.
 This mag comes with an undeniable hand-made feel, and the quality matching that of pro shops.
 Supplies are limited.